Text and Pagination

 contain literally thousands of textual variants.
 The text on

-represents one person's ongoing effort, doomed to certain
+represents one person's ongoing effort to take account of

-possible version of the novel.
-For users who wish to align the
+version of the novel.
+For people who wish to use the site in

-site's words with those of a book, buttons divide the continuous
+conjunction with a physical book, buttons divide the continuous

 scrollable text into the discrete pages found in five different